 She’d not even turned 16 yet.

-Today, she’s training and employing sweated labor survivors and traveling through the USA, giving them a voice.
+Today, she’s training and employing sweated labor survivors and travelling through the USA, giving them a voice.
 She’s freed over a hundred people thus far.

 If fashion brands were the only predators in Nasreen’s story, that would be all of her achievements, but she was born in a country that’s divided into 3,000 castes.
 To achieve her highest social goals, she would have to create entire economies in forgotten places by empowering forgotten faces.
 Impossible?
 No. She’s achieving it one piece of silence at a time.